Foundational Diplomatic Program (FDP)

 About the FDP

 The Foundational Diplomatic Program aims to equip learners with in-depth knowledge and understanding of diplomatic studies, providing a historical background to the discipline, in addition to understanding its various types and applications as a modern practice, as well as the legal framework within which diplomats operate.
 The program also seeks to equip learners with practical skills in the diplomatic field.
-It explores the major developments and schools of though in all relevant fields.
+It explores the major developments and schools of thought in all relevant fields.
 It also provides emphasis on the theory and history of international relations and diplomacy in the Kingdom of Bahrain and equips the learners with in-depth understanding of the Kingdom’s foreign affairs within its regional and global contexts.
 The program also covers, through a specific work-based learning module, the main diplomatic skills and practices that a well-rounded diplomat will need in their profession.

 Aims of the program